 The share of renewable energy sources in electrical power generation increases, there is a need for more flexibly operating plants to maintain grid stability as well as meeting peaks in demand and providing dispatchable power.

 This plant cycling together with quick start-ups and rapid load changes, results in less predictable effects of aging and degradation than in continuous operating conditions.
 Significantly changed operational profiles affect also reliability, availability and maintenance of plants.
-At the same time service and maintenance costs are a main focus area for many operators.
-Condition monitoring is a central tool and base to estimate operating hours to next service, remaining lifetime as well as required service activities and spare parts.
+At the same time service and maintenance costs are a main focus area for many operators of grids and power plants.
+While grid operators mainly require information on the status of the plant (operational state and possibel ramp rates for starts, stops and load changes) erquire plant operators detailed informaion from conditon monitoring.
+For them condition monitoring is a central tool and base to estimate operating hours to next service, remaining lifetime as well as required service activities and spare parts.
 It contributes to avoiding unexpected outages and reducing outage durations by allowing in advance detailed resource planning and identification of required spare parts.
 For the use of advanced alloys and coatings, for GTs and HRSGs, condition monitoring supports the early detection of TBC spalling/blade hot-spots and the need for repair/refurbishment.
 Condition monitoring is therefore a necessary tool to ensure and support increased reliability, availability and maintenance planning of GT plants.

 The following list of proposed research and development activities represents a collection of ideas which might result in further / future projects.